 It could have been that date that didn’t go so well, the botched job interview, or even that business deal that fell through.
-Whatever the case may be, many times, a lack of confidence is the culprit.
+Whatever the case may be, most of the time it was a lack of confidence that was the culprit.

 We say to ourselves, “I just don’t have enough confidence.”